 Platform sharpening with the Robo Rest

 A minor inconvenience is that when platform grinding different tools at the same time, you may have to change the angle.
-The wheel has to come to a stop before you can do that.
+The wheel normally has to come to a stop before you can do that.
 I use a ‘Robo Rest’ adjustable platform that I can set without stopping the wheel.
 A pin in one of the indexed holes locks the platform at any of the provided settings.
 Unfortunately this rest is currently unavailable.